AnggaR96s/Reforestation/README.md

-## Why do scuba divers fall backwards into the water?
-Because if they fell forwards they’d still be in the boat.
+## How was the snow globe feeling after the storm?
+A little shaken.